amplication/docs/docs/contributing.md

 git checkout -b branch-name-here
 ```

-Make the appropriate changes for the issue you are trying to address or the feature that you want to add.
+Make the appropriate changes for the issue you're trying to address, or the feature you want to add.

 Once done, stage the changes that are ready to be committed: